styladev/oxid/README.md

 ## Installation

-1. Place the *StylaFeed* and *StylaSEO* folders under the modules directory inside the *modules* directory on your OXID installation.
+1. Copy the contents of *copy_to_modules* into the *modules* directory on your OXID installation.

-2. Activate both plugins via the OXID admin interface under settings **Extensions -> Modules**:
+2. Activate the plugin via the OXID admin interface under settings **Extensions -> Modules**:
 ![Activate Feed Plugin](/readme/readme_activate_feed.png)
 ![Activate Seo Plugin](/readme/readme_activate_seo.png)